Steve Rothman: Early life and education

 Rothman was born on October 14, 1952, in Englewood, New Jersey, to Philip and Muriel Rothman; he and his twin Arthur joined an older sister Susan.
 Steve attended the Roosevelt Public Elementary School in Englewood until the fifth grade when the family moved to nearby Tenafly, where he completed his education in the Tenafly Public School System.

-Rothman graduated in 1970 from Tenafly High School, where he was senior class president, Best School Citizen, was first clarinet, first chair in the Tenafly High School Orchestra, was a member of the Tenafly High School Madrigal Singers, played the lead in Tenafly High School's drama Twelve Angry Men, wrestled, played soccer and tennis.
+Rothman graduated in 1970 from Tenafly High School, where he was senior class president, Best School Citizen, was first clarinet, first chair in the Tenafly High School Orchestra, was a member of the Tenafly High School Madrigal Singers, played the lead in Tenafly High School's production of Twelve Angry Men, wrestled, played soccer and tennis.
 He was a freestyle and backstroke swimmer in a New Jersey Jewish Community Center swim league and completed his Water Safety Instructor Certificate in 1971.

 In his senior year in high school, Rothman became the chair of the 18-Year-Old Vote Campaign for Tenafly, New Jersey, seeking to secure the New Jersey legislature's support for the proposed 26th Amendment to the U.S. Constitution, ensuring 18-year-old U.S. citizens the right to vote.

-In 1974 he earned a B.A.
-Degree from Syracuse University, where he majored in political philosophy.
-In 1972 he was selected by a student-faculty-administrator search committee to serve on the University's student supreme court (University Judicial Board) for his sophomore, junior and senior years.
-He was elected Chief Justice of the UJB by its members for 1973-74.
+In 1974 he earned a B.A. degree from Syracuse University, where he majored in political philosophy.
+In 1972 he was selected by a student-faculty-administrator search committee to serve on the university's student supreme court (University Judicial Board) for his sophomore, junior and senior years.
+He was elected Chief Justice of the UJB by its members for 1973–74.

 While at Syracuse, Rothman was lead singer in a folk-rock music group named "Sweet Rock."

 From 1974 to 1977 Rothman attended the Washington University School of Law in St. Louis, Missouri, where he was awarded a Juris Doctor degree in 1977.

 In each of his three years at law school, Rothman was a High School Law Project member, teaching a course he wrote on the "U.S. Constitution and Bill of Rights" to urban and suburban high school students in the St. Louis City and Metropolitan area.
 In 1975, Rothman won the "Best Oralist" Award in the Washington University School of Law Moot Court Competition.
 In 1976, Rothman and his partner Gerald Kline placed first among twelve teams representing six law schools at the Eighth Circuit Regional Moot Court Regional Competition in Rapid City, South Dakota, also winning "Best Brief."

-Rothman was admitted to the New Jersey Bar in 1977 and became a practicing New Jersey Attorney.
+Rothman was admitted to the New Jersey bar in 1977 and became a practicing New Jersey attorney.
 In 1982, he was admitted to practice law also in New York.
 In 1984 he was admitted to practice law before the U.S. Supreme Court.